mbest1813/documentation/v2/clickstream/destinations/attribution.md

 sidebar: platform_sidebar
 ---

 MetaRouter makes it easy to send your data to Attribution.
-Once you follow the steps below, your data will be routed through our platform and pushed to Bing Ads in the appropriate format.
+Once you follow the steps below, your data will be routed through our platform and pushed to Attribution in the appropriate format.

 ## What is Attribution?